 Policy versus Procedure

-A process or plan implementing district policy is commonly defined as an administrative regulation or procedure.
+- Procedures are a process or plan implementing district policy is commonly defined as an administrative regulation, or procedure.
 The development and implementation of these regulations or procedures are appropriately left to the district’s administrators.
 Procedures guide implementation of policy, define standard operating procedure, and generally allow room for professional discretion and judgment, as appropriate.
 Procedures should be reviewed and revised by administrators as policy changes or circumstances warrant.
 Procedures are not adopted by the board.